srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     cd ~/certificates
     ```

-    If you see an error that states **No such file or directory** then jump down to the **Install OpenSSL Tools** section below.
+    If you see an error that states **No such file or directory**, move directly to Task 3 of this exercise - **Task 3: Install OpenSSL Tools**.

-1. At the shell prompt, enter the following command:
+1. At the Cloud Shell command prompt, enter the following command:

     ```bash
-    cd ~/certs
+    cd certs
     ```

-    If you see an error that states **No such file or directory** then jump down to the **Generate and Configure x.509 CA Certificates using OpenSSL** section below.
+    If you see an error that states **No such file or directory**, move directly to Task 4 of this exercise - **Task 4: Generate and Configure x.509 CA Certificates using OpenSSL**.

-1. Jump down to the **Generate Device Certificates** in the next task.
+1. If the **certs** folder is available, move directly to Task 5 of this exercise - **Task 5: Create an Enrollment Group**.

 #### Task 3: Install OpenSSL Tools